Were you touched watching National Day Parade (NDP) 2016?

 This is Neoh Yew Kim, the deaf sign language instructor who stole everyone’s heart at NDP 2016.

 She is an excellent role model for those with special needs.
 I feel a particularly strong affinity towards Neoh, being born with a hearing deficiency myself.
-Although I do not need hearing aids, I cannot hear as well as a normal person and it can be tiresome at times, explaining to others about my disability.
+Although I do need hearing aids, I cannot hear as well as a normal person and it can be tiresome at times, explaining to others about my disability.

 This is the kind of Singapore I want us to move towards as a nation.
 A society which embraces everyone, leaving no one behind and not just benefiting the elites.